Ways to Strike Back Against Data Center Power Inefficiency

 - Industry Trends and Solutions

 In our recent blog about data center power efficiency, we talked a lot about the new role of artificial intelligence (AI) in the data center.
 More specifically, we explored how it has been applied to solving the PUE challenge.
-As mentioned, Google and others have leveraged AI to study their data center environmental monitoring system’s performance data relative to power and cooling cycles within their facilities in order to produce a profile of their energy usage.
+As mentioned, Google and others have leveraged AI to study their data center environmental monitoring system’s performance data relative to power and cooling cycles within their facilities to produce a profile of their energy usage.

 Through artificial intelligence, Google’s energy profiles then became algorithms that allowed their facility managers to apply well-timed instructions to the building’s mechanical and electrical plants.
 While this is all pretty easy to understand, it glosses over the fact that this hyperscale provider was already hyper-efficient.